Daniel-KM/Omeka-S-module-ModelViewer/README.md

 The [Three JS] library is published under the [MIT licence].

+The library [gsap] is included to simplify animations.
+The source is open and the library is free, but the license is proprietary.

 ### Assets

 Matcap images are free assets from the [Nidorx MatCap] repository.